 TGaz Editor: Modify the paragraphs in P73L16-32 as shown below:

-The I2R TOA Type subfield in the initial Fine Timing Measurement Request frame is set to 1 to indicate that the ISTA supports phase shift type TOA feedback and is set to 0 to indicate that the first path reporting in the ISTA2RSTA LMR.
-The I2R TOA type in the initial Fine Timing Measurement frame is set to 1 to indicate that the TOA feedback type in the ISTA2RSTA LMR to be phase shift type of TOA, corresponding to the average linear phase across the subcarriers and is set to 0 to indicate that, and the ISTA2RSTA LMR TOA feedback type to be the first path reporting.
+The I2R TOA Type subfield in the initial Fine Timing Measurement Request frame is set to 1 to indicate that the ISTA supports phase shift type TOA feedback and is set to 0 to indicate that the first path type TOA feedback in the ISTA2RSTA LMR.
+The I2R TOA type in the initial Fine Timing Measurement frame is set to 1 to indicate that the RSTA requires the TOA feedback type in the ISTA2RSTA LMR to be phase shift type TOA feedback, corresponding to the average linear phase across the subcarriers and is set to 0 to indicate that the RSTA requires the first path type TOA feedback in the (#3134) ISTA2RSTA LMR.

-The I2R TOA Type subfield in the initial Fine Timing Measurement Request frame is set to 1 to indicate that the ISTA supports phase shift type TOA feedback and is set to 0 to indicate that the first path reporting in the ISTA2RSTA LMR.
-The I2R TOA type in the initial Fine Timing Measurement frame is set to 1 to indicate that the TOA feedback type in the ISTA2RSTA LMR to be phase shift type of TOA, corresponding to the average linear phase across the subcarriers and is set to 0 to indicate that, and the ISTA2RSTA LMR TOA feedback type to be the first path reporting.
+The I2R TOA Type subfield in the initial Fine Timing Measurement Request frame is set to 1 to indicate that the ISTA supports phase shift type TOA feedback and is set to 0 to indicate that the first path type TOA in the ISTA2RSTA LMR.
+The I2R TOA type in the initial Fine Timing Measurement frame is set to 1 to indicate that the RSTA requires the TOA feedback type in the ISTA2RSTA LMR to be phase shift type TOA feedback, corresponding to the average linear phase across the subcarriers and is set to 0 to indicate that the RSTA requires the first path type ToA feedback in the (#3134), ISTA2RSTA.